zxiiro/git-guide/src/workflows.rst

 If you are using *git-review* tool, the command ``git review -d 88734,1`` is equivalent to ``git fetch origin refs/changes/34/88734/1``.

-It is considered good practice to redownload your change every time you work on it in Gerrit because other team members could updaet your code since you last worked on it.
+It is good practice to redownload your change every time you work on it in Gerrit because other team members could updaet your code since you last worked on it.
 If you are 100% sure you are the only one that's worked on it since last time you can skip the fetch component.